Table of contents:

 The Convention against Corruption was an ancestor of all further initiatives: now it should be considered in parallel with the Code of Ethics of Slovene Public Servants, Witness protection Act, and Integrity of Prevention of Corruption Act.

-All together they form a special area which includes protection of whistleblowers and a fuller treatment of suspected crimes or confirmed ones.
+All together, they form a special area that includes the protection of whistleblowers and a fuller treatment of suspected crimes or confirmed ones.

-The number of laws looks frightening; however, the IPCA (last one mentioned) is a well-detailed guide for all the organizations covered: it shows what, why and how.
+The number of laws looks frightening; however, the IPCA (the last one mentioned) is a well-detailed guide for all the organizations covered: it shows what, why, and how.

 The reason was corruption

-Since the situation with corruption in Slovenia is still an ongoing issue, the country took actions in the prevention of crimes and protection of witnesses or third persons.
-Acts of anti-corruption are mandatory, the violation of the procedure mentioned in current conventions becomes a subject to administrative discipline.
+Since the situation with corruption in Slovenia is still an ongoing issue, the country took action in the prevention of crimes and protection of witnesses or third persons.
+Acts of anti-corruption are mandatory, and the violation of the procedure mentioned in current conventions becomes a subject to administrative discipline.

 Everyone is 'in'

-Slovenia has become one of a few countries where the law covers both public and private sector.
-Without a direct reference to obligations of private companies, IPCA mentions integration with officials, use of governmental funds (even indirect), influence on the local community as possible reasons for the private sector to follow the rules.
+Slovenia has become one of a few countries where the law covers both the public and private sectors.
+Without a direct reference to the obligations of private companies, IPCA mentions integration with officials, use of governmental funds (even indirect), and influence on the local community as possible reasons for the private sector to follow the rules.